It refers to a category of database processing that enables users to interactively analyze large amounts of data from multiple perspectives.

-In summary, OLAP provides powerful tools for data exploration and decision support, enabling organizations to gain deeper insights by analyzing data from various dimensions.
+OLAP provides powerful tools for EDA and decision support, enabling organizations to gain deeper insights by analyzing data from various dimensions.

 Key Features of OLAP: